-START pairs child protective services (CPS) workers trained in family engagement with family mentors (peer support employees in long-term recovery) using a system-of-care and team decision-making approach with families, treatment providers, and the courts.
+START pairs child protective services (CPS) workers trained in family engagement with family mentors (peer support employees in long-term recovery) using a system-of-care and team decision-making approach with families, treatment providers and the courts.

-The goals of Sobriety Treatment and Recovery Teams (START) are:
+The goals of START are:

-- Ensure child safety
+Ensure child safety

-- Reduce entry into out-of-home care, keeping children in the home with the parent when safe and possible
+Reduce entry into out-of-home care, keeping children in the home with the parent when safe and possible

-- Achieve parental sobriety in time to meet ASFA permanency timeframes
+Achieve parental sobriety in time to meet ASFA permanency timeframes

-- Improve parental capacity to care for children and to engage in essential life tasks
+Improve parental capacity to care for children and to engage in essential life tasks

-- Expand behavioral health system quality of care and service capacity as needed to effectively serve families with parental substance use and child maltreatment issues
+Expand behavioral health system quality of care and service capacity as needed to effectively serve families with parental substance use and child maltreatment issues

-- Improve collaboration and the system of service delivery between child welfare and mental health treatment providers
+Improve collaboration and the system of service delivery between child welfare and mental health treatment providers

 - For every $1 spent on START, $2.22 is saved on out-of-home placement costs.

-START is also recognized on the California Evidence Based Clearinghouse for Child Welfare (CEBC) as a program with promising research evidence.
+START also is recognized on the California Evidence Based Clearinghouse for Child Welfare (CEBC) as a program with promising research evidence.